← All Articles & Guides

 Change 2: The Annexes Have Been Renumbered

-The B→A and C→B shifts are explicitly confirmed in the DfE's consultation text.
-The removal of Annexes D, E and F (rather than a simple reletter) reflects the published final document structure, not the draft — always check the GOV.UK publication ↗ before updating live policy.
+The B→A and C→B shifts are confirmed in the published final document (GOV.UK, 7 July 2026).
+Always check the GOV.UK publication ↗ before updating live policy.

-For the substantive content that now sits within the affected annexes — such as the new gender-questioning pupils section and the AI and online safety provisions — see our companion articles AI, Deepfakes and KCSIE 2026 and KCSIE 2026 and Serious Violence.
+For the substantive content now within the affected annexes, including the new gender-questioning pupils section and the AI and online safety provisions, see our companion articles AI, Deepfakes and KCSIE 2026 and KCSIE 2026 and Serious Violence .

 Who Needs to Action This

-• DSLs and deputy DSLs — responsible for updating the Child Protection Policy and any documents that cite specific annexes
+• DSLs and deputy DSLs must update the Child Protection Policy and any documents that cite specific annexes.

-• Governors and trustees — should be briefed that a structural change has occurred so committee papers and terms of reference referencing KCSIE annexes remain accurate
+• Governors and trustees should be briefed that a structural change has occurred.
+This ensures committee papers and terms of reference referencing KCSIE annexes remain accurate.

-This is also a good opportunity to review your wider compliance documentation alongside the existing KCSIE 2025 compliance guide and the DSL Autumn Term Toolkit, which includes a print-ready policy review checklist.
+This is also a good opportunity to review your wider compliance documentation alongside the updated DSL Compliance Guide: KCSIE 2026 and the DSL Autumn Term Toolkit , which includes a print-ready policy review checklist.

 A Practical Timeline